 The Bran Layer

-In a cereal grain, the bran layer is the enzyme-excreting layer that kick-starts the breaking down of starch (stored inside the seeds), releasing energy for the seed to use and signalling to them "Ok, we're ready for germination.
-Let's go".
+In a cereal grain, the bran layer is the enzyme-excreting layer that kick-starts the breaking down of starch (stored inside the seeds), releasing energy for the seed to use and giving a signal to the seed "Ok, we're ready for germination.
+Let's do this!".

 Step 1: Mix the Molasses Into the Water